genai-musings/template-repo-template/README.md

 - Enable [Dependabot](https://github.com/tom-halpin/template-repo-template/settings/security_analysis) alerts, security updates and version updates.

+- Enable [Secret Scanning with Push Protection](https://github.com/tom-halpin/template-repo-template/settings/security_analysis) to receive alerts on GitHub for detected secrets, keys, or other tokens, and to block commits which contain supported secrets.

 - Review and if necessary update ```dependabot.yml``` to customize Dependabot alerts.

 - Replace code in ```main.py``` with your code, update tests and associated GitHub action workflows accordingly.